davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## The Majority-Rules Voting Algorithm

----
-TODO continue redrafting based on the new intro starting from here
----

-We can do something pretty similar to the example above in code, with one big caveat: in the real-life friends example, everyone had their own opinion about what restaurant they wanted to go to; in our algorithm, we're resolving conflicts completely arbitrarily.
-So we can do a similar kind of voting thing, except that every node will 'vote' for literally the first proposal it hears about, instead of providing any opinion of its own.

-With that, here's a basic plan:
+We can totally code up something that throws out proposals and votes on them, just like in the restaurant example above.
+But unlike real life, where people have preferences among options, we’ll code an algorithm where each node votes for whichever option it heard about first.

+Here's a sketch:

 Every node in the network will have its own local accepted proposal variable, which will keep calling `value`.
 Initially, `value` is null.
-When someone calls **propose()**, we set the local `value` to that proposal, "voting" for it.
-We then send the proposal to all other nodes; when the other nodes receive our proposal, they also "vote" for it by setting their local `value` variables if they haven't already voted for something else yet.
+When client code calls our **propose()** method, proposing red or blue, we send that proposal to all nodes, including ourselves.
+When a node receives a proposal, it checks its local `value` variable; if it’s still null, then this is the first proposal this node has received, so it sets its local `value` variable to that proposal, “voting” for it.

 A node can only vote for one value, and can never change its vote once set &mdash; so if a node votes for someone else's value, and gets a local **propose()** method call, nothing should happen, because this node already voted for something else and cannot change its vote.

-Finally, we implement **query()** by tallying votes: see which proposal we voted for, as well as what proposal all our peers voted for.
-If one proposal has been accepted by more than half of the nodes, we declare it the winner, and return that value.
-Boom, consensus!
+Finally, we implement **query()** by tallying votes: ask every node what it voted for (what its current `value` variable holds), and see if any proposal has been voted in by a majority, more than half of the nodes.
+If so, that is the consensus decision; otherwise, consensus is considered to be not yet reached.

-One problem with this design already, as given, is that it doesn't support more than two proposals: with three proposals, it's possible that each proposal gets enough votes that no vote can reach majority.
-For now, let's just pretend this doesn't happen.
-But this is something we'll have to circle back to and fix later though.
+One problem we’ll need to deal with is split votes: what if every node votes, but no proposal reaches a majority?
+For now we’re only letting clients propose red or blue, so there are only two possible proposals; if we have an even number of nodes, it could be that each proposal ends up with exactly half the votes.
+At that point, our consensus algorithm is stuck: there is no majority proposal, and there are no more votes, so there’s no way to make further progress.
+But we can fix this by requiring the algorithm to run on an odd number of nodes; that way when all the votes are in, no matter how the votes work out, either red or blue must have gotten more than half the votes.

 Here's the algorithm again, as pseudocode: